exoclime/HELIOS-K/README.md

 # HELIOS-K #
+HELIOS-K is an opacity calculator, running on GPUs.
 #### Authors: Simon Grimm, Kevin Heng ####

+# Updates #
+##version 1.67
+The `Molecule` and `useHITEMP` arguments in the `param.dat` file are not valid anymore.
+Species must now be set by `Species Name`.
+The database is written from the `< species >.param` file.
+##version 1.65
+All species must have now a `< species >.param` file, which contains all necessary information about the line list.

 # Requirements #

 HELIOS-K runs on Nvidia GPUs with compute capability of 2.0 or higher.
-To be able to use the code one has to install the Cuda Toolkit.
-This can be downloaded from https://developer.nvidia.com/cuda-downloads.
+The code needs the CUDA toolkit to be installed.This can be downloaded from https://developer.nvidia.com/cuda-downloads.

 # Compilation #
-HELIOS-K can be compiled with the Makefile by typing `make SM=xx` to the terminal, where xx corresponds to the compute capability.
+HELIOS-K can be compiled with the provided Makefile by typing `make SM=xx` to the terminal, where xx corresponds to the compute capability.
 For example use `make SM=20` for compute capability of 2.0, or `make SM=35` for 3.5.
+A table with all compute capabilities can be found here: https://developer.nvidia.com/cuda-gpus

-# Starting HELIOS-K #
+# Using HELIOS-K #
+Before HELIOS-K can be used, the molecular or atomic line-lists must be downloaded and pre-processed.
+HELIOS-K provides some scripts for that, which are described later in in this manual.

+All necessary parameters for HELIOS-K are set in the file `param.dat`, which is also described later.
+Some parameters can be set also by console arguments.

 HELIOS-K can be started with

 ```
 ./heliosk
 ```
-followed by optional arguments, which are listed below.
+followed by optional console arguments, which are listed below.

-# Supported databases #
-HELIOS-K supports line lists from the Hitran, HITEMP, ExoMol, Kurucz or VALD database.
-But before the line lists can be used, they have to be pre-processed into binary files.

 # Download and pre-process the line lists #
+## Supported databases ##
-Before HELIOS-K can be used, the molecular line lists have to be downloaded from the database, and pre-processed into binary files.
+HELIOS-K supports line lists from the Hitran, HITEMP, ExoMol, Kurucz, NIST  or VALD databases.
+Before the line lists can be used, they have to be pre-processed into binary files.
 This saves in generally memory space and allows HELIOS-K to read the line lists in a more efficient way.

+## The `< species >.param` file
-In addition each molecule needs a `<molecule name>.param` file which contains information about the line list database and other parameters.
+Each molecular or atomic species, which will be processed by HELIOS-K, needs a `< species >.param` file, which contains all necessary information about the line list database and other parameters.

-Scripts are provided download and pre-process some of the databases.
+Scripts are provided to download and pre-process some of the databases.

 ### Example
-An example for Hitran 2016 H2O is given in the `01_hit16.param` file, which is shown here.
+An example for Hitran 2016 H2O is given in the `01_hit16.param` file, which is shown here and available in the repository.
 An example for HITEMP and ExoMol are given in the repository files `01_HITEMP2010.param` and `1H2-16O__BT2.param`.

 ```
 01_hit16.param